shimondoodkin/nodejs-autorestart/README.md

 # What is node.js auto restart
-It is a way to watch all .js files if they have been changed and to restart nodejs.
+It is a set of examples and a module with the problems solved simply.
 It allows easy development and stable production.

+ - Run on boot:
+   To make your program run automaticaly on boot with Upsrart(you need to configure a .sh file and a .conf file)
+ - Auto restart:
+   autoexit module to watch all .js files if they have been changed and to restart nodejs.
+ - A description of how to make your program crash proof from javascript errors. (segfaults still crash)

 ## How to use nodejs auto restart:
 Copy `nodejs.sh` and `autoexit.js` to root folder of your application